StroeerSE/StroeerBeaconSDK_Android/readme.md

 current version is 2.0.7

 ## Usage
+### Minimum Android Api Version

+SDK: The minimum Android Api Version is 14.
+But beacons will just be scanned with Android Api Version 18.
+It's because version 18 is the first version which supports bluetooth low energy.

 ### Android 6+ changes

 Since Android 6, it is necessary to have location-permission set for the app.
 In order to do this, the SDK user has to integrate a dialog which asks for this permission.
 See https://developer.android.com/training/permissions/requesting.html